-Mackinac Island Parks
+Mackinac State Parks

 Mackinac Island State Park

-Whether you’re an ardent naturalist or a curious observer of the majesty of nature, the Park is a glistening, green gem where sacred spirits of the past are said to still stir and linger.
+Whether you’re an ardent naturalist or a curious observer of the majesty of nature, the park is a glistening, green gem where sacred spirits of the past are said to still stir and linger.

 During the night of July 16-17, 1812, a small force of British regulars and several hundred voyageurs and Indian allies landed and occupied a height that overlooked Fort Mackinac and demanded its surrender.
 Lt.
 Porter Hanks, commander of the American garrison of 57 soldiers, had not known that war had been declared.
 Realizing that resistance was hopeless, Hanks capitulated without a fight.

 Founded during the American Revolution, the British captured the Fort in the very first engagement on American soil in the War of 1812.
-Inside, 14 original buildings, cannon salutes, bugle music, daily reenactments and interactive displays speak of America’s infancy.
+Inside, 14 original buildings, cannon salutes, bugle music, daily reenactments, and interactive displays speak of America’s infancy.
 Located on a bluff that overlooks the entrancing Straits of Mackinac.
 Tours, exhibits and demonstrations.

 After the British and their allies captured Fort Mackinac during the War of 1812, they quickly built a small outpost and called it Fort George.
 When the Americans regained the Fort by treaty at the end of the War of 1812, it was renamed Fort Holmes after the American Major Andrew Hunter Holmes who succumbed to wounds during a futile attempt to retake the Fort from the British in 1814.

 Some days, it’s as if some heavenly painter accidentally tipped an easel and buckets of colors fell upon the Island.
-Here, you’ll experience the deepest reds, oranges and illuminating yellows.
+Here you’ll experience the deepest reds, oranges, and illuminating yellows.
 It’s a four-season sensory event: the greenest greens, purest snows, and waters as blue as blue can be.
 It’s only appropriate that this Island, being a work of art sculpted and painted from the hands of Mother Nature, boasts several prestigious art museums.